 Arrive in Winnipeg and transfer to the distinguished Fort Garry Hotel.
 Built in 1913 by the Grand Trunk Pacific Railway in the style of a French chateau, it remains the grande dame of Winnipeg hospitality.
 This evening, enjoy a welcome dinner with your Expedition Leader and fellow travelers.

-The morning is free to wander Churchill’s main street, where several locally owned shops sell authentic Native handicrafts, from traditional mukluks to sculptures made of caribou hair.
+The morning is free to wander Churchill’s main street, where several locally owned shops sell authentic First Nations handicrafts, from traditional mukluks to sculptures made of caribou hair.
 Transfer to the airport for your return flight to Winnipeg.
 This evening, gather one last time for a farewell dinner at the Fort Garry Hotel.

 After breakfast, transfer to the airport for flights home.

 Departure dates and itinerary subject to change.
 Please contact ExpeditionTrips to confirm departure schedule before purchasing air tickets.
 ExpeditionTrips is not responsible for itinerary changes.

 Train Schedule: Train timetables are unconfirmed until shortly before each departure.
 Changes to train schedules may affect the itinerary on Days 2-4.

 Getting There & Getting Home: Arrive in Winnipeg on Day 1 in time for the 7:00 pm Welcome / Orientation Dinner.
 You are free to depart at any time on the final day.

 Full Moon: (2/22/2016)